horrorho/InflatableDonkey/README.md

+**IMPORTANT NOTICE**, 6 November 2017.

+Without being able to expand on the reasons why and with immediate effect, I will no longer be maintaining this project or servicing tickets.
+I'm also unable to divulge any information regarding iOS/ iCloud mechanics or render any assistance in this regard.

+I apologise for this.

 **Update**, 17 September 2017.

 iOS 11 build.
 LZFSE decompression via [RagingMoose](https://github.com/horrorho/RagingMoose) integration.
 No external `lzfse` compressor required, It should all work out of the box.